monGanti/javascript-prac/docs/myNotes.md

 * console.log(`${firstName} `.repeat(5));

 * JSON.stringify(this.likes) //where likes is an array and this converts the full thing as array, Example "["id,"recipeTitle...]"
-* JSON.parse(localStorage.getItem('likes') //this converts it back to non string array
+* JSON.parse(localStorage.getItem('likes') //this converts it back to non string array or converts any data into object data

 ## Type Of
 var i = 10;